KDE/documentation-develop-kde-org/README.md

 Download the latest Hugo release (extended version) from [here](https://github.com/gohugoio/hugo/releases) and clone this repo.
 Once you've cloned the site repo, enter the repo root folder.

 Certain tutorials fetch examples directly from their respective repositories (library-specific ones, like KArchive or KAuth); to display them, you'll need to run a Python script.
 Make sure you have the required dependencies installed on your system.
-We suggest using `virtualenv` for this:
+We suggest using `venv` for this:

 ```
 python3 -m venv .